Full Solutions to Notes App Not Syncing with iCloud

 Solution: Apple improved iCloud from how it was before and that means that you've an older version with you, it will not work properly.
 So, you need to update to the latest version, which is pretty simple.

 You should make sure that you update to iCloud Drive on every device at the same time.
-So, if you own an iMac and an iPhone, you need to upgrade iCloud to the latest version on both the devices.
+So, if you own an iMac and an iPhone, you need to upgrade iCloud to the latest version on both devices.
 You’ll require OS X Yosemite and iOS 8 at least to upgrade to the latest version of iCloud Drive on your devices.

 It's simple to update your iCloud.
 Just go to Settings on the device and choose iCloud.
 You can even go to System Preferences and choose iCloud on Mac OS X. Then just choose the update option and you're done.

 Solution: iCloud can take a while to work properly after you make any change.
 Sometimes, you may not be able to work around the problem, The easiest solution is to restart all devices.
-You may need to plug your device in to the power socket since sometimes apps like photostream won’t sync to iCloud till the phone has required power.
+You may need to plug your device in to the power socket since sometimes apps like photostream won’t sync to iCloud till the phone has the required power.

 Solution: Sometimes, you may see that you cannot access iCloud properly.
-Before you get frightened, remember that there may be a downtime from Apple's server as well.
+Before you get frightened, remember that there may be downtime from Apple's server as well.
 To check that Apple's servers are working properly, it's a good idea to go to Apple’s System Status screen to see if the servers are working just fine.
 You should be able to see any relevant issues at the bottom of the screen.

 Solution: If your Notes app is not workign properly, the best way to deal with this is to go to Settings at first.
 You can check out some of the important functions and check if they are working properly.
 Check if iCloud is enabled in your iOS device.
 To do that, go to iCloud Drive in Settings and see if the sync option is selected.
 If it is, and you still have a syncing problem, try switching the Sync on and off to check if it solves the issue.